Jeni Barnett: 2009 MMR vaccine controversy

 In a show broadcast on 7 January 2009, Barnett's topics included the MMR vaccine.
 The discussion attracted criticism of its accuracy and possible negative influence on public health by doctor and journalist Ben Goldacre, who described the show as "irresponsible, ill-informed, and ignorant".
 After the broadcast, Barnett admitted on her blog that she "did not have the facts to hand ...
 As a responsible broadcaster I should have been better prepared" when she discussed her claims with medical professionals who questioned her statements.

 Barnett's broadcast resulted in a large number complaints being made to Ofcom.
-Based on the inclusion of alternate viewpoints from those expressed by Barnett, namely callers that included medical professionals criticising Barnett's statements, Ofcom's final ruling was that the broadcast did not violate rules against misleading portrayals of factual matters or undue prominence to minority views and opinions on matters of political or industrial controversy.
+Based on the inclusion of alternative viewpoints from those expressed by Barnett, namely callers that included medical professionals criticising Barnett's statements, Ofcom's final ruling was that the broadcast did not violate rules against misleading portrayals of factual matters or undue prominence to minority views and opinions on matters of political or industrial controversy.